111 Advanced Idioms and Phrases in English

 Topic 8: Animals

-Okay, new topic like colors, and animals are also really popular subjects in idioms and luckily they tend to be some of the best ones.
+Okay, new topics like colors and animals are also really popular subjects in idioms and luckily they tend to be some of the best ones.

 72. Eager beaver